 Jazz Chord Progressions

-In this lesson you will learn how to recognize these progressions from a Roman numeral standpoint, allowing you to quickly transpose them to other keys, as well as two different ways to comp through each progression on the guitar.
+In this lesson, you will learn the 10 most popular chord progressions used in jazz, as well as different ways to comp through each one on the guitar.

 Chord Progression List